Tajikistan leader's son named senate speaker

 Both Rakhmon, 67, who has been in power since 1994 and whose current term ends in November, and his son are eligible to run in the presidential election.
 Neither has so far announced plans to do so.

-Rakhmon’s daughter Ozoda Rakhmon is also a senator and serves as the president’s chief of staff, while her husband holds the No.2 position at the central bank.
+Rakhmon’s daughter, Ozoda Rakhmon, was also a senator until March and serves as the president’s chief of staff, while her husband holds the No.2 position at the central bank.
 The president’s other seven children maintain lower public profiles.

+(This story corrects to say that Ozoda Rakhmon’s term in senate has ended)

 Reporting by Nazarali Pirnazarov; Writing by Olzhas Auyezov; Editing by Hugh Lawson